 Treatment Rendered Outside of the S.C.
 Medical Service Area (Cont'd.)
-The South Carolina Medicaid program will compensate medical providers outside the SCMSA in the following situations:

 - When a beneficiary traveling outside the SCMSA needs emergency medical services and the beneficiary's health would be endangered if necessary care were postponed until his or her return to South Carolina.
 Emergency medical services are determined by the diagnosis codes listed on the claim, and medical review. - Out-of-state referrals by physicians when needed services are not available within the SCMSA - All pregnancy-related services, including delivery